pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 Now we need to decide where disk storage will be allocated to hold the configuration and operating files for the virtual machine.
-(This is not necessarily the same location as the file system for pfSense, as shown later. ) There are two datastores on this server – a small 80GB drive on which ESXi is installed and a 500GB disc which is for virtual machine storage.
+(This is not necessarily the same location as the file system for pfSense software, as shown later.)
+There are two datastores on this server – a small 80GB drive on which ESXi is installed and a 500GB disc which is for virtual machine storage.
 Highlight a datastore from the list and click **Next**.

 Virtual Machine Version
 ~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /_static/virtualization/esxi_pfs_3-4a.png

-Here is where the virtual machine version to use for pfSense is
+Here is where the virtual machine version to use for the pfSense
-configured in ESXi.
+installation is configured in ESXi.
 Note the warning above.
+Select
-Select version 8 and Click
+version 8 and click **Next**.
-**Next**.

 Guest operating System
 ~~~~~~~~~~~~~~~~~~~~~~

 .. image:: /_static/virtualization/esxi_pfs_3-5a.png

-pfSense is built on the FreeBSD operating system, not Linux.
+pfSense software is built on the FreeBSD operating system, not Linux.
 Select **Other** and chose **FreeBSD (32-bit)** or **FreeBSD (64-bit)**.

 Make sure the hardware is capable of running 64-bit virtual machines, which it must be to run ESXi, and download the pfSense ISO image for installation,